How to clean a fabric sofa at home

 - Step four: let your fabric air dry.
 Seriously, don’t apply any heat (no hairdryers needed!).

-Beautiful upholstery, cleanable on every stain
+Beautifully soft upholstery, cleanable on every stain

 If you’re tempted to try out a number of different stains on your FibreGuard upholstery fabric, please be our guest!
+Check out our YouTube channel for videos on cleaning specific stains.